Shipping Times - Updated April 2020:

-If you have a candle wax warmer or a coffee cup warmer, place your Itty Bitty tin in the warmer until it melts.
+If you have a candle wax warmer or OR a coffee warmer until it melts.
 Turn off the warmer and let the wax solidify.
-Good as new! *Please note, this may diminish some of the scent, but it will be good as new.
+You can also use a blow dryer!
+Just lightly blow the hot air on the wax until at least the top layer is melted.
+Be careful to not get too close tho so that it splashes.
+These tricks will make it good as new! *Please note, this may diminish some of the scent, but it will be good as new.

 If you don't have a warmer, you can preheat your oven or on the lowest setting as possible.
 Stick your Itty Bitty tin on a foil lined cookie sheet.
 Watch your gloss carefully and take it out as soon as it's melted.
 Don't touch it until it is solidified.

 *Please note - do NOT do this method to ANY molds.
 They will melt and will be lost forever.
 You can put your molds in a warm sunny windowsill for an afternoon.
 Let the sun heat it up naturally and it should revive it slightly.

 My thread gloss is 100% organic beeswax.
 NO I do NOT put any additives OR oils in it, besides the scents, which are your regular candle grade scents (NOT essential oils).
 I buy my beeswax from a reputable company who does not use any chemicals or pesticides.
 Oils may damage your fabric.

 Sometimes the scents I use will tint the gloss slightly.
 This also has been known to occur over time as well.
 This is due to the natural oils from the fruits or items used to scent it.
 This doesn't affect the gloss at all nor will it affect your project.
 BUT, as I always recommend with my tinted glosses molds, please do a safety test on your thread before you use it on your special project if you are worried.